 You also receive some coverage for generic drugs on Tier 1 and Tier 2.
-At preferred cost-sharing pharmacies, for a 30-day supply, you pay a \$3 copayment for drugs in Tier 1 and a \$12 copay for drugs in Tier 2, or 25% of the cost, whichever is lower.
+You will continue to pay your regular copay for Tier 1 and Tier 2 generics.
+For example, a 30-day supply of Tier 1 and Tier 2 generics is as follows: At preferred cost-sharing pharmacies, you pay a \$3 copayment for drugs in Tier 1 and a \$12 copay for drugs in Tier 2, or 25% of the cost, whichever is lower.
 At standard cost-sharing pharmacies, you pay a \$10 copayment for drugs in Tier 1 and a \$18 copay for drugs in Tier 2, or 25% of the cost, whichever is lower.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

 You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2021, that amount is \$6,550.
+In 2022, that amount is \$7,050.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$6,550, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.